PhilChodrow/PIC16B/syllabus.md

     - *Taken together, these articles suggest that algorithmic surveillance of marginalized groups is only increasing with time.*
     - *Although studies have revealed significant biases in Google Search, more recent work suggests that these biases may be less important in practice than once believed.*
     - *While many proposals exist for how algorithms and computation can be used to combat climate change, these proposals often overlook the role of human interpretation in implementing computer-generating guidance.*
-- **Grammar and Writing**: Your essay should be written in grammatical English, with complete sentences and careful punctuation.
+- **Grammar and Writing**: Your essay should be written in engaging and grammatical English, with complete sentences and careful punctuation.

 The [Undergraduate Writing Center](https://wp.ucla.edu/wc/) is an excellent resource for helping you craft high-quality essays.